rust-lang/rust/text/0000-deprecation.md

 # Detailed design

-Cargo parses the additional `rust = "..."` dependency as if it was a library.
+Cargo parses the additional `rust = "..."` package attribute.
 The usual rules for version parsing apply.
-If no `rust` dependency is supplied, it defaults to `*`.
+If no `rust` attribute is supplied, it defaults to `*`.

 Cargo should also supply the current Rust version (which can be either supplied by calling `rustc -V` or by linking to a rust library defining